dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

 By writing a `function`, you can describe a mathematical object that maps each input deterministically to a single output.
-Functions are typically concise, and they tend to be the most straightforward to reason about.
-Because of this, the bodies of functions are made directly available to the verifier by default, unless a function is declared with the `opaque` keyword.
+Functions are typically concise, and they tend to be the most straightforward to reason about, so they're ideal for specifying what a program should do in the abstract.
+The bodies of functions are made directly available to the verifier by default, unless a function is declared with the `opaque` keyword.
 Functions can also be compiled to executable programs when the are computable, though sometimes inefficient programs.

 By writing a `method`, you can describe an imperative computation that performs a sequence of steps to yield an output state or a set of output states from each initial program state.
 Methods more closely match the operations performed by actual computing hardware, and are capable of describing non-deterministic or non-terminating computations.
 They are also generally meant to be compiled to executable programs.
+This makes them ideal for describing how a computation should be performed during actual execution.
 However, reasoning about methods is somewhat different than reasoning about functions.
 You can prove that a method agrees with a single contract, written as `requires`, `ensures`, `modifies`, and `decreases` clauses, but you generally do not expand the body of a method as part of performing a separate proof.^[It is sometimes possible to expand the body of a method during proof.
 A future blog post will describe the process.]

 The differences between functions and methods come into play particularly starkly when developing programs that have either or both